python/cpython/Doc/howto/concurrency.rst

 .. note::

-   Each example is implemented as a basic commandline tool, but can be easily adapted to run as a web service.
+   Each example is implemented as a basic command line tool, but can be easily adapted to run as a web service.

 Workload: grep